Substantive praise from Christian leaders

 "George Koch is a trusted pastor, a clear-headed and Word-centered thinker, and the writer of one of the most timely and practical tools for study and teaching to be published recently.
 What We Believe And Why is more than a solid handbook dealing with the basic doctrinal truths foundational to sound, evangelical theology: it is, at once, profound and unique in Koch’s objective to help today’s believer see the larger picture of the history of redemption.
 That history is incomplete unless believers are brought to an understanding and grasp of the dynamic role of God’s ancient and chosen people—over the millennia and right through to today.
 Koch gracefully unfolds the precious yet exacting directives of Paul’s passionate words of instruction and warning to the Gentile Church in Romans, chapters 9-11; thus providing an unique component frequently absent in doctrine books and teaching.

 As a thorough Bible scholar, Koch provides us with a teaching tool for personal study or small groups; one that is accessible to the average believer without seeming trite or trivial to the well-schooled reader/teacher/leader.
-As a former Senior Vice President of the Oracle Corporation, but today the pastor of Resurrection Anglican Church in West Chicago, he communicates both with insight and sensitivity.
+As a former Senior Vice President of the Oracle Corporation, but today the pastor of [New Jerusalem House of Prayer] ... in West Chicago, he communicates both with insight and sensitivity.
 I heartily commend this book: its approach affords a healthy addendum to the usual doctrinal study resource—setting forth the biblical grounds undergirding essential doctrines, while also providing a biblical context for the prophetic moment the Church has entered at this time in history.
 It is, indeed, a teaching source of timeless truth much needed in these changing times."

 Jack W. Hayford serves as Chancellor of The King's University.
 From 2004 to 2009, he also served as President of The International Church of the Foursquare Gospel.
 He is probably best known, however, as "Pastor Jack," founding pastor of The Church On The Way in Van Nuys, California, where he served as senior pastor for more than three decades.
 A prolific and best-selling writer, Pastor Hayford is the author (or co-author) of more than 100 books and has composed 600 hymns and choruses, including the internationally known and widely recorded "Majesty."